Posts

 Image

-The Parents of the Blessed Virgin Mary: Their Life and Faith A Devotional Account from the Visions of Anne Catherine Emmerich The following narrative is based on the recorded private revelations of Anne Catherine Emmerich , a 19th-century Catholic mystic.
 Joachim and His Lineage In her visions, Anne Catherine Emmerich described Joachim as a man of humble and unassuming appearance.
 He was not physically impressive by worldly standards.
 He was described as short and broad, yet lean, with a simplicity that reflected neither vanity nor concern for outward beauty.
 Although deeply holy and devoted, he bore no external signs of grandeur.
 His piety, rather than his appearance, marked his true dignity.
 In contrast, Saint Joseph — though no longer young — was described as strikingly handsome in comparison.
 The family lineage, according to Emmerich’s account, connected them through the house of David.
 Joseph’s grandfather, Matthan, descended from David through Solomon.
-After Matthan’s death,...
+After Matthan’s death, his widow remarried Levi, who descended from David through Nathan.
+Through this lineage came Heli, also known as Joachim.
+This ancestral detail was presented not merely as genealogy, but as part of the unfolding providential history within which both Joachim a...

 The Creation of Mary’s Soul According to Anne Catherine Emmerich